Post

 And worst of all (not specific to heart.org), there is the excessive marketing around very loose ideas about two of the sub-types of poly-unsaturated fatty acids: omega-6 and omega-3 fatty acids.
 Specific types of fat from within these groups and other sub-types happen to be essential nutrients; they can’t be synthesized by the human body and therefore must be consumed via the diet.

-One of these is eicosapentaenoic acid (EPA) from within the omega-6 fatty acid category.
+One of these is eicosapentaenoic acid (EPA) from within the omega-3 fatty acid category.
 This molecule is often lauded by cardiologists and nutritionists, and is an essential (cannot be synthesized) fatty acid.
-However, a keen reader will note that doesn’t mean that all omega-6 fatty acids are essential.
-In fact, omega-6 fatty acids are so plentiful in the human diet, that even though we can synthesize them (FIXME; Lehninger notes in blue book need name of arachidonate precursor?), we often do not need to because of our dietary surplus.
+However, a keen reader will note that doesn’t mean that all omega-3 fatty acids are essential.
+And, though the omega-6 fatty acids are more plentiful in our diet, it doesn’t mean that there aren’t essential omega-6 fatty acids.

 Before we take a deeper look at the issue of oxidation and the prevalence of unsaturated fatty oils in just cooking fats/oils, let’s take a brief look at why removing some or all animal fats from your diet might not be the best choice for your health.